szaumoor/ZSTweaks/ZSTweaks/README.md

 - Eyestalk of an Elder Orb: can be consumed to permanently increase Armor Class and saves vs. Petrification and Death by 1
 - Elden Brain's Blood: can be consumed to permanently improve the casting level (arcane and divine) and saves vs. Spell and Rod by 1

-**FAIR FAT FABULOUS WARNING ABOUT THE FIRST THREE:** Don't eat all three.
+**FAIR FAT FABULOUS FULL FIERCE WARNING ABOUT THE FIRST THREE:** Don't eat all three.
 One of them at least is needed for plot reason.
 Otherwise you'll have to fix it with save editing or console commands.

 - Mask of King Strohm III: now it protects vs. critical hits, increases Detect Illusion and Find Traps by 10.
 It has a charge ability to cast Oracle once per day.
 - Shadow Dragon Wardstone: It is now an ioun stone which grants immunity to Blindness.
 Shadow dragons and other shadow creatures incur in a -2 combat roll penalty towards the wearer.
 5% hiding skill and shadowdancers are dark soul monks get a +3% damage resistance.